Otumian-empire/swift-python/exercise10.md

 else:

     # check if the vehicle is reversing
-    if drivers_speed < PARK_SPEED:
+    if drivers_speed < PARKED_SPEED:
         print("what the heck man, no reversing on the highway")
     else:
         print("Rock on man")

 # As We may see, we can have even more nested if and else and
-# elifs as much as we can provided they don't make the code hard to read
+# elifs as much as we can provided they don't make the code
+# hard to read
 ```

 #### Note